In China, Facebook tests the waters with a stealth app

 is able to use Colorful Balloons to keep up with the Chinese market, a recent intense internet crackdown in China

-suggests the political winds may not soon blow in favor of the company further entering the country.
+suggests the political winds may not soon blow in favour of the company further entering the country.

 also appears to have waned.
 And China’s former internet czar, Lu Wei, who had visited Facebook’s offices in 2014, has been removed from his position, making things harder for the company.

-“The government’s control and surveillance of media is strict, and it is almost impossible for them to open that door,” said Mr. Teng, the Cheung Kong professor.
-“Although Mark Zuckerberg has visited China
+“The government’s control and surveillance of media is strict, and it is almost impossible for them to open that door,” said Teng, the Cheung Kong professor.
+“Although Mark Zuckerberg

 many times and practiced his Chinese very hard, I don’t foresee any major breakthroughs for Facebook.